 You have made changes to this citation after it was created by Zotero.
 Do you want to keep your changes and prevent future updates?

-If you quote a lot, you will often need to give precise page, chapter and paragraph references.
+If you cite a lot, you will often need to give precise page, chapter and paragraph references.
 The Zotero Word add-on makes this very easy by simply entering the page when entering the source.
 The citation style then does the rest.
 But if, for example, you then want to enter a ‘cf.’ or an ‘ff.’ after the pages, i.e. (Müller, 2011) should become (cf. Müller, 2011, p.
-13 ff), one naturally thinks of simply rewriting this text generated by Zotero directly.
+13 ff), one naturally thinks of simply rewriting this text generated by Zotero.

 And THAT is precisely the problem.